roverbird/plotly_semascope/README.md

-# Semascope - Text Visualization Tool
+# Semascope 👁️ - Text Visualization Tool

-Semascope is a JavaScript-based text visualization tool that utilizes Plotly JS to graphically represent relationships between words in a collection of texts.
+Semascope 👁️ is a JavaScript-based text visualization tool that utilizes Plotly JS to graphically represent relationships between words in a collection of texts.
 This tool provides an interactive 3D scatter plot where each point represents a word, and the axes correspond to different properties of the words.

 ## Demo
 Explore the tool in action at [textvisualization.app](https://textvisualization.app).

 ## Dependencies
-- [Plotly JS](https://cdn.plot.ly/plotly-latest.min.js): Ensure you load Plotly JS for the script to work correctly.
+- [Plotly JS](https://plotly.com/javascript/): Ensure you load Plotly JS for the script to work correctly.
 - [Corpus_utils](https://github.com/roverbird/corpus_utils): This tool relies on a text mining dataset in tab-separated format prepared by corpus_utils.
-Make sure to check out corpus_utils for extracting keywords from a vast collection of texts.
+Make sure to check out corpus_utils for a new statistical method of extracting keywords from a vast collection of texts.

 ## Usage
 1. Clone the repository.